 - Matte black finishing look is not the most aesthetically pleasing

-The Faxon Firearms AR-15 Gunner Big Bore Barrel for the .485 SOCOM is easily the shortest barrel on this list at just 10.5 inches.
+The Faxon Firearms AR-15 Gunner Big Bore Barrel for the .485 SOCOM has 10.5 inches barrel length.
 This short length will make packing your .458 AR-15 out in the thick brush and woods a breeze, as the shorter barrel is much more maneuverable.

 - Short 10.5 inch barrel is excellent for hunting in thick brush

 - Built out of durable 4150 CMV steel